20 Social Media Habits That Are Technically Cheating

 If your social media posts have gone from PG to NC-17 in a matter of weeks after someone you’re attracted to started following you, you might be social media cheating.
 Posting photos for the purpose of tempting someone other than your significant other isn’t exactly innocent, after all.

 If you’re renaming contacts in your phone or only communicating with people using fake names online, it certainly seems like you’ve got something to hide.
 If you’re being fully faithful with your partner, you shouldn’t feel the need to hide who you’re talking to.

 Constantly Checking Someone’s Statuses

 Yes, even the most faithful partners will occasionally check in on an ex’s social media from time to time.
-However, if you’re constantly looking for updates and new photos, you’re taking time away from your partner and are on a slippery slope toward infidelity.
+However, if you’re constantly looking for updates and new photos, you’re taking time away from your partner with this social media cheating and are on a slippery slope toward infidelity.